danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 object mapping and Realm to the mix.
 You have also added request retry and adapt logic using the `RequestRetrier` and `RequestAdapter` protocols.
 Wow!

 I hope this was helpful.
-Do not hesistate to throw your thoughts and ideas at me.
+Don't hesistate to throw your thoughts and ideas at me.

-All the best

-Daniel Saidi

-* Feedback me on Twitter: [@danielsaidi](http://twitter.com/danielsaidi)
+Hit me up on Twitter at [@danielsaidi](http://twitter.com/danielsaidi), if you want to discuss this further.